 Willamette Life prides itself on being a resource for the public and allowing our experts to find the policy you want and need at the most affordable rate.

 Give us a call at 844-576-0019

 a.
 Affordable final expense insurance with a pacemaker is possible to get if you use the right company.
-The main thing that will determine eligibility is how long it has been since you had your pacemaker implanted.
+The main thing determining eligibility is how long it has been since you had your pacemaker implanted.

 b.
 Letting an independent agent sort through all of the underwriting standards will be the easiest way to obtain the best coverage to meet your budget.
 The lowest price with no waiting period is the ultimate goal whenever possible.

 c.
-Speaking with an independent agency like Willamette Life will provide you with the top options for coverage given any and all health concerns you have.
+Speaking with an independent agency like Willamette Life will provide you with the top options for coverage given any health concern you have.

 Stacie manages the content for Willamette Life by keeping it up to date and accurate.
 By taking the questions frequently asked by clients she has been able to assist in developing a series of blogs that will hopefully be able to help more people than just those we are able to speak with.

 We would be happy to answer your specific questions if there is anything we haven’t covered yet.